 When using the Martingale System, you should consider a team’s current scoring average, player match-ups, key injuries, and the pace of play for both teams.
 These factors will go a long way towards properly predicting the final score.

 The D’Alembert System

 The D’Alembert System is another progressive betting strategy similar to the Martingale System.
 However, it carries considerably less financial risk due to its more conservative nature.
 When using this strategy, you select a bet amount and increase it by the same increment in the event you lose, and decrease it by the same increment in the event you win.

 For instance, let’s say that you determine your bet amount is going to be $10.
 Using this sum as your starting point, you bet $10 on the outcome of a game.
 If you lose, you bet $20 the next night on the outcome of another game.
 If you lose again, you bet $30 on the following game.
 If you win that game, then you go back to a $20 bet on the next game, and so on.

 The D’Alembert System is generally less lucrative than the Martingale System, but it appeals to betters with smaller bankrolls who are more risk-averse.

 Hungry for more strategies and systems?
-Visit our NBA Betting Hub to learn how to make winning wagers.
+Visit our NBA betting section to learn how to make winning wagers.